ALGOL 68

 ALGOL 68 had a profound impact on programming language development:

-- Steve Bourne, who served on the ALGOL 68 revision committee, incorporated ideas from ALGOL 68 into the Bourne shell (and thereby into all descendant Unix shells like Bash) and into C (and thereby into C++ and other C-family languages)
+- Steve Bourne, who served on the ALGOL 68 revision committee, incorporated ideas from ALGOL 68 into the Bourne shell (and thereby into all descendant Unix shells like Bash)

 - Many languages of the 1970s trace their design specifically to ALGOL 68, adopting some features while abandoning others considered too complex